primedev22/nessalab-shopping-cart/README.md

 # How To Start The Test:

 Once you have been sent this repo link, you can clone the repo and start when you are ready.
-You are required to use the tech stack that is listed above, but you are free to use any other 3rd party librarys to help you complete the A/C (tasks)
+You are required to use the tech stack that is listed above, but you are free to use any other 3rd party library's to help you complete the A/C (tasks)

 # About Nessa